COVID-19 entry restrictions for Madagascar

-Piracy is a significant threat in the Gulf of Aden and Indian Ocean, and has occurred in excess of 1,000 nautical miles from the coast of Somalia.
+Piracy remains a significant threat in the Gulf of Aden and Indian Ocean, and has occurred more than 1,000 nautical miles from the Somali coast.
 See River and sea travel

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
 Consular support may be limited in parts of Madagascar.